Auckland burglaries: Thieves target jewellery, vape and liquor stores overnight

 Police staff were spotted examining the scene inside the store.

+A witness told the Herald at the time that they saw their arms filled with items before they took off.

+"They wouldn't have been in there for more than 30 seconds - they were so quick."

-Earlier in the night, authorities responded to a break-in at the Big Barrel Super Liquor Store on Mt Eden Rd.
+As well as the latest incident early this morning, authorities responded to a break-in at the Big Barrel Super Liquor Store on Mt Eden Rd.

 Officers arrived at the scene about 12.14am.